 Sign up at avis.com or budget.com before your next rental.
 There's no fee and no minimum commitment.

-• Supplemental Liability Protection (SLP).
-Covers damage you cause to other vehicles or property — beyond the basic liability included with the rental.
-If you're driving somewhere unfamiliar or in heavy traffic, this layer of protection is often underrated.
+• Additional Liability Insurance (ALI).
+Covers damage you cause to other vehicles or property beyond the basic liability included in the rental.
+Especially useful when driving in unfamiliar cities or high-traffic corridors.

 Unlimited Tolls — A Surprisingly Smart Add-On